Cuba–India relations: Economic relations

 Bilateral trade between Cuba and India was around US$300 million in the 1980s.
 However, following the dissolution of the Soviet Union in 1991 and economic liberalisation in India in the 1990s, bilateral trade between the countries witnessed a sharp decline.
 Bilateral trade totaled $38.89 million in 2014–15.
 India's exports to Cuba stood at $37.32 million, while imports amounted to $1.57 million.
 The main commodities exported from India to Cuba are pharmaceutical products, organic chemicals, plastic and rubber articles, machinery and mechanical appliances.
 The main commodities Cuba exports to India are tobacco products including cigars, raw hides and skins, and leather.
-In March 2022, IETO starts India Cuba Trade and Pharma Relationships in Telangana.
+In March 2022, the IETO initiated India-Cuba Trade and Pharma Relationships in Telangana.

 Indian foreign aid

 India donated a 5 KW solar power plant to Cuba in 1995, and also provided ₹5 lakh worth of spare parts to the country.
 In 2008, India wrote off a $62 million loan and interest that it had provided to the Cuban government.
 India provided Cuba with $2 million in cash in the aftermath of Hurricanes Gustav, Ike and Paloma in August–September 2008.
 India began a three-year training program, which completed in July 2010, for Cuban citizens at the India Cuba Knowledge Centre.
 The centre, operated by NIIT, provided training to over 1900 Cubans in several fields.

 India also provided donations worth two million dollars during the Cuban earthquake.

 In November 2013, India donated $1 million for the construction of an astro turf hockey pitch in Cuba.

 Citizens of Cuba are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Between 1989 and 2016, 671 Cubans have received training in several fields in India.